benjholla/ISU_Spring_2014_NCDC_Anomalies/Anomalies/Leetspeak/description.md

 Leetspeak
 --------
 We recently discovered a rather interesting blog and one of your superiors wants all the vowels in the words on the homepage translated into leetspeak.
 Don't ask me why - he was always kind of weird.
 Hand in the words from the homepage, with vowels translated into leetspeak, below.
 Here are the translation codes.
+The address of the website is meredith.isucdc.net.

 <p>a or A = @</p>
 <p>e or E = 3</p>